David Hobbs (basketball): Alabama

 Hobbs was hired at Alabama as an assistant coach for Wimp Sanderson in 1985 and spent the next seven years at that position, helping the Crimson Tide win one SEC Championship and four SEC Tournament crowns while the Tide made four appearances in the NCAA tournament's Sweet 16.
 As an assistant, he had the opportunity to coach such All-SEC performers as Robert Horry, James "Hollywood" Robinson and Latrell Sprewell.

 When Sanderson left Alabama following the 1992 season, Hobbs was named head coach.
 In his first season, the Tide finished 16–13 and advanced to the NIT.
-In 1994 and 1995, Alabama recorded 20-win seasons and advanced to the NCAA Tournament behind the play of NBA All-Star Antonio McDyess.
+In 1994 and 1995, Alabama recorded 20-win seasons and advanced to the NCAA Tournament behind the play of future NBA All-Star Antonio McDyess.
 In 1996, Hobbs led UA to a 19–13 mark and a berth in the NIT Final Four.
-He resigned his post following the 1998 season after compiling a 110–76 (59.4%) career record and producing nine All-SEC players.
+He resigned his post following the 1997–98 season after compiling a 110–76 (59.4%) career record and producing nine All-SEC players.